 ISMIR (22nd International Society for Music Information Retrieval Conference), Global

 SERGE BULAT APPEARED IN THE FOLLOWING AMERICAN AND INTERNATIONAL MEDIA:

-Delete TV, BBC, The Deli Magazine, Ibero 90.9, The Moderns, KEXP, Son Of Marketing, Fresh On The Net, NYS Music, Threads Radio, c89.5 Café Chill, Bullett Magazine, VGA Magazine, Electronic Rush, Visual Atelier 8, Eventide, Bandcamp, Radioaktiv, Electric Sense, Facts & Arts, Culture Remixed, Radio Reverb, The New LoFi, The Burning Ear, Sveriges Radio P2, CKCU FM 93.1's Acoustic Frontiers, RBB Radioeins and zap! bang!
+BBC, Delete TV, Ibero 90.9, The Moderns, KEXP, The Deli Magazine, Son Of Marketing, Fresh On The Net, Toneshift's Sound + Solidarity, Threads Radio, c89.5 Café Chill, Joe Sumner's Show on Amazing Radio, CAMP Radio, Bullett Magazine, VGA Magazine, Electronic Rush, Visual Atelier 8, Eventide, Bandcamp, Radioaktiv, Electric Sense, Facts & Arts, NYS Music, Culture Remixed, Radio Reverb, The New LoFi, The Burning Ear, Sveriges Radio P2, CKCU FM 93.1's Acoustic Frontiers, RBB Radioeins and zap! bang!
 Magazine.

 'Similarities Between Fish And A Chair' follows the 2020 release 'Wurmenai', the genre-bending concept album with the video game companion 'Wurroom'.
 The new album is a direct continuation to 'Wurmenai', a multi-cultural sonic experience featuring notable collaborators from Katie Buckley, Nino Errera, Pavel Vit, to Dai Seikiguchi, OYME, and Hirokazu Ishida.
 The artists from ten countries in total have participated in the project.

 Singles include 'Sanity Mantra' with Katie Buckley, 'Possible Plausible Reversible' with Dai Sekiguchi and 'This Is Not Varvara' featuring OYME.